Expert HDD and SSD Data Recovery

 RAID 0 spreads data across two (or more) storage devices.
 This makes successful recovery much more complicated; it is necessary to make a full recovery of all the data on each hard disk drive, and the emulate the RAID controller to ‘merge’ the data back together to allow recovery of the files.

 Next was the data recovery of a solid state disk (SSD) from an Apple MacBook Air.
-In this case the device had suffered liquid damage to the laptop and the SSD.
+This laptop had suffered liquid damage to the motherboard and the SSD.
 With the correct replacement of components on the SSD it was possible to make a full recovery of the data.

 Data recovery from SSDs is complex.
 In the most serious cases it can involve removal of the flash NAND chips on the printed circuit board (PCB).
 It is then necessary to emulate the processor chip using specialist hardware.